RevokeCash/revoke.cash/README.md

 - Support in [CovalentHQ](https://www.covalenthq.com/) for the network.
 - A block explorer with an exposed API that is compatible with Etherscan's API (such as Blockscout).

-Also make sure that your network is listed in [ethereum-lists/chains](https://github.com/ethereum-lists/chains) (and that is has subsequently been included in [@revoke.cash/chains](https://github.com/RevokeCash/chains)).
+Also make sure that your network is listed in [ethereum-lists/chains](https://github.com/ethereum-lists/chains) (and that it has subsequently been included in [@revoke.cash/chains](https://github.com/RevokeCash/chains)).
 Besides the earlier requirements, we also require a publicly available RPC endpoint with rate limits that are not too restrictive.
 It is also helpful if your network is listed (with TVL and volume stats) on DeFiLlama, but this is not required.

 #### Adding the network